jason-sayeed/acebook-mobile-backend/README.md

 ```

-In order to figure out how to use this back-end, refer to the *Mobile_Acebook_Backend.postman_collection.json* file - **all the details for the endpoints are contained there**, so that you can **structure your requests to this back-end from your mobile application**.
+In order to figure out how to use this back-end, refer to the *Mobile_Acebook_Backend.postman_collection.json* file in the utils folder - **all the details for the endpoints are contained there**, so that you can **structure your requests to this back-end from your mobile application**.
 You can **import this collection to your own postman workspace** in order to test the endpoints and figure out how to write the requests.

 **You will have to replace some of the data in the Authorization tab and in some of the urls to make the most of the collection**.
 Wherever EXISTING_USERID or EXISTING_POST_ID is specified, you need to provide a relevant id from your own database for these endpoints to work as intended, or you'll encounter some errors.